Meet the Founder

 After two decades of being a mom, Nadia broadened her scope to mothers and children in Syria.
 Even before she met anyone directly affected by the crisis, Nadia engaged with the local US community - and her passion only grew when she traveled to Turkey and met mothers who had no support.

 Watch how Nadia engaged her local community to empower the world's most vulnerable through NuDay.

 There was no significant personal experience that triggered Nadia to begin NuDay.
 No life-altering realization.
 Instead, Nadia's identity as a woman and a mother led her to understand the harsh realities of Syria's most vulnerable: the women and children who so often are left behind.

-Since its founding, NuDay has secured dignified and empowered aid for over 6 million people affected by the Syrian crisis.
+Since its founding, NuDay has secured dignified and empowered aid for

 Add impact to your inbox.

 Get our emails to stay in the loop.